Piotrekol/CollectionManager/README.md

 On the first start of Collection Manager, it will attempt to automatically detect your osu! folder.
 If it detects incorrectly or cannot automatically detect your osu! folder, you will have to select it manually.

-To reset this selection, go to Collection Manager's top menu and select `Settings > Reset` then restart Collection Manager.
+To reset this setting, go to Collection Manager's top menu and select `Settings > Reset` then restart Collection Manager.

 If your osu! folder is not configured in Collection Manager, .db collections will only show hashes instead of identifying maps using your osu! songs, you will not be able to open or save to your osu! collection directly and you will not be able to view the beatmap listing in Collection Manager.
 Most features will still function.